 Property owners may also enter their buildings into the “race” to become the first Zero Energy Building (ZEB) in Providence.

-Six property owners have joined the energy reduction challenge for a total of approximately 2.3 million Square Feet of real estate enrolled.
-These include:
+Six property owners have joined the energy reduction challenge for a total of approximately 2.1 million Gross Square Feet enrolled and reported for the Energy Reduction Challenge.

 - Providence Marriott Downtown (188,384 Gross Square Feet)